Fast Training Dataset Attribution via In-Context Learning

-Training Data Attribution (TDA) refers to the task of quantifying contributions of different data sources on the outputs of a model \citep{park2023trak,nguyen2023bayesian}.
-This task is essential for debugging the processes of curating corpora for training and for improving the training of neural networks.
-Understanding the contribution of data sources allows us to assess the monetary value of proprietary training data, which is crucial for fair compensation and data management \citep{ghorbani2019data,nohyun2022data}.
+Training Data Attribution (TDA) refers to the task of quantifying the contributions of different data sources on the output of a model \citep{park2023trak,nguyen2023bayesian}.
+This task is essential for debugging the curating corpora processes for training and for improving the training of neural networks \cite{xia2024less,qin2025unleashing}.
+Understanding the contribution of data sources allows us to assess the monetary value of proprietary training data, which is crucial for fair compensation and data management \citep{ghorbani2019data,nohyun2022data,choe2024your}.

-Existing methods for TDA, primarily fall into two categories: retraining-based methods and influence function-based methods, as detailed in recent surveys \citep{hammoudeh2024training,worledge2024unifying}.
-Retraining approaches such as those by \citep{feldman2020neural,ghorbani2019data} involve retraining the model without the target data source.
+Existing TDA methods fall mainly into two categories: retraining-based methods and influence function-based methods, as detailed in recent surveys \citep{hammoudeh2024training,worledge2024unifying}.
+Retraining approaches such as those of \citep{feldman2020neural,ghorbani2019data} involve retraining the model without the target data source.
 However, this method is computationally expensive.
-Influence function approaches \citep{koh2017understanding,pruthi2020estimating,chen2021hydra,park2023trak}, relax the need for full retraining by requiring only a few gradient calculations with respect to the data.
+The influence function approaches \citep{koh2017understanding,pruthi2020estimating,chen2021hydra,park2023trak}, relax the need for full retraining by requiring only a few gradient calculations with respect to the data.
 Despite their efficiency, these methods rely on a linear approximation of the neural network around the target data point, which can be inaccurate.
 Critically, the influence function approaches compute the attribution score for a dataset as a linear function (usually an average or sum) of the attribution scores for each data point in the dataset \citep{hammoudeh2024training,park2023trak}.
 This approach fails to provide a holistic view of the contributions of an entire dataset to the model's output.